hanishkvc/prgs-docs-spreadsheetkvc/README.md

 :rclear clears the contents of the cells specified.

 Any looping in the =expression calculations is now trapped, tagged and stopped.

+Handle quote char if any inbetween (replace with placeholder), or any at the end.